olk90/testCaseTracker/README.md

 # testCaseTracker

-app that runs in the background and takes a screenshot after every click
+This app currently under development and is not ready for use yet.